dotnet/csharplang/proposals/list-patterns.md

 - If the *type* is an *array_type*, the *length_pattern_clause* is disambiguated so that `int[] [0]` would match an empty integer array.
 - All other combinations are valid, for instance `T (p0, p1) [p2] { name: p3 } v` or `T (p0, p1) [p2] { p3 } v` where each clause can be omitted.

-> **Open question**: Should we support all these combinations?

 #### Pattern compatibility

 A *length_pattern* is compatible with any type that is *countable* — it has an accessible property getter that returns an `int` and has the name `Length` or `Count`.
 If both properties are present, the former is preferred.
 A *length_pattern* is also compatible with any type that is *enumerable* — it can be used in `foreach`.

-A *list_pattern* is compatible with any type that is *countable* as well as *indexable* — it has an accessible indexer that takes an `Index` or `int` argument.
+A *list_pattern* is compatible with any type that is *countable* as well as *indexable* — it has an accessible indexer that takes an `Index` as an argument or otherwise an accessible indexer with a single `int` parameter.
 If both indexers are present, the former is preferred.
 A *list_pattern* is also compatible with any type that is *enumerable*.

-A *slice_pattern* is compatible with any type that is *countable* as well as *sliceable* — it has an accessible indexer that takes a `Range` argument or otherwise an accessible `Slice` method that takes two `int` arguments.
+A *slice_pattern* with a subpattern is compatible with any type that is *countable* as well as *sliceable* — it has an accessible indexer that takes a `Range` as an argument or otherwise an accessible `Slice` method with two `int` parameters.
 If both are present, the former is preferred.
-A *slice_pattern* without a subpattern is also compatible with any type that is *enumerable*.
+A *slice_pattern* without a subpattern is compatible with any type that is compatible with a *list_pattern*.

 ```
 enumerable is { 1, 2, .. } // okay
 enumerable is { 1, 2, ..var x } // error
 ```

-This set of rules is derived from the [***range indexer pattern***](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-8.0/ranges.md#implicit-index-support) but relaxed to ignore optional or `params` parameters, if any.
+This set of rules is derived from the [***range indexer pattern***](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-8.0/ranges.md#implicit-index-support).

-> **Open question**: We should define the exact binding rules for any of these members and decide if we want to diverge from the range spec.
-> **Open question**: Should extension methods play a role in sliceability?

 #### Semantics on enumerable type